 - Entry fees for all LTS-run racing programs during summer 2020, including Dinghy Racing and the Youth Regatta Series;

 - A junior membership in the Little Traverse Yacht Club (LTYC);

-- A ticket to the LTYC Annual Banquet and Dance on Sunday, August 18th — where the seasonal awards will be announced.
+- A ticket to the LTYC Annual Banquet and Dance in August — where the seasonal awards will be announced.

 Scholarships are available!
 Please see our Scholarships Page for more information and to apply for a scholarship.

 Application and Registration Process